What Is a RAID Log? Benefits, Examples & Free Template

 The log also plays into the idea of continuous improvement in Agile.
 When reviewed and updated during regular Agile meetings, such as daily stand-ups, it keeps the team committed to improving their work.

-All the usual activities, such as Sprint and release planning and product backlog refinement, could be easier to organize thanks to the RAID log.
+All the usual activities, such as Sprint and release planning and Product Backlog refinement, could be easier to organize thanks to the RAID log.
 And if there are issues or major risks pending, the log can serve as a source of truth during check-in meetings for conveying potential concerns to stakeholders.

 The RAID log could also prove useful for scaling Agile across larger teams, as it provides an in-depth but comprehensive overview of the components that drive projects forward.